 The programming software and manuals can be downloaded from the Automation Direct website free of charge.
 These are being used exclusively in our Click PLC series.

-Click PLC data types can be found on the following table.
-The different types supported are Bit, Integer (Single Word – 16 bits), Integer2 (Double Word – 32 bits), Floating Point (Single – 32 bits), Hexadecimal (16 bits), Text (Single ASCII Character – 8 bits) and ASCII Code (8 bits).
+Click PLC data types can be found in the following table.
+The different types supported are Bit, Integer (Single Word – 16 bits), Integer2 (Double Word – 32 bits), Floating Point (Single – 32 bits), Hexadecimal (16 bits), Text (Single ASCII Character – 8 bits), and ASCII Code (8 bits).